zer0cache/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 ## Quick Summary:

-This section deals with a very necessary prerequisite to using the Proof of Stake bridge - Mapping.
-Mapping is the process of getting and maintaining a stable connection between the networks and transferring assets to and fro the Ethereum and Polygon network.
+This section deals with a very necessary prerequisite to using the Polygon bridge - Mapping.
+Mapping is the process of creating and maintaining a stable connection between the contracts on the two networks(Ethereum and Polygon) and transferring assets to and fro the two networks.

 ## Introduction

-Mapping is the necessary step to using the PoS bridge and is necesssary to transfer assets to and fro the Ethereum and Polygon network.
-To understand how it happens, the first thing to do is to understand what the technical terms used to describe the transactions.
+ To understand how mapping works, the first thing to do is to understand the technical terms used to describe the transactions.

-- The **Root Chain** here refers to either the Goerli or Ethereum mainnet
+- The **Root Chain** here refers to either the Goerli or Ethereum Mainnet
-- The **Child Chain** refers to either Mumbai or Polygon mainnet
+- The **Child Chain** refers to either Mumbai or Polygon Mainnet

-If you have your token contract deployed on the **Root** **Chain** and want o move it to the **Child Chain** then this is the documentation for you.
+If you have your token contract deployed on the **Root Chain** and want to move it to the **Child Chain** then this is the documentation for you.
 If however your intent is to deploy your contract on the **Polygon** mainnet, mint the tokens on the **Child Chain** and then move them back to the **Root Chain** - ****the end result of this is what we call Polygon Mintable Assets -  then you need to follow this [guide](https://docs.matic.network/docs/develop/ethereum-matic/mintable-assets/)

 ## Standard Child Token